VirtualMetric/virtualmetric-docs/docs/overview.md

----
-slug: /
----

 # Overview

-This document describes the features and functionality of **VirtualMetric**'s **Director** and its companion **Generator**.
-It is intended to be as thorough as possible.
-However, in the event that you spot any detail you believe is missing, please feel free to [contact us](mailto:tech-writer@virtualmetric.com).

-## Introduction

 **Director** is a tool designed for creating and managing _pipelines_ in tandem to monitor telemetry data streams for various purposes, and **Generator** is a utility program intended to generate realistic telemetry data to help configure **Director** for production.